 - Much more expensive (in terms of time-to-market, budget, or both)

-The trade-off is customizability.
+Often, the trade-off is customizability.
 When you don’t have access to the code, there’s much less you can do to make the platform yours.
 Many entrepreneurs accept the compromise because they want to launch their MVP fast and validate their idea.
-In the case of Sharetribe Go, there's a migration path to Sharetribe Flex, so it's possible to scale that way after validating the initial concept.
-But for some, low customizability is a deal-breaker.

 The subscription fee might pose another barrier.
 As a developer, you’ll need to consider which resource you’re more willing to part with: your money or your time.
 If it’s the latter, go with an open-source solution.